pslijkhuis/nike-assessment-infra/README.md

 * Clusterautoscaler
 * Nginx ingress controller

 They all get deployed using Helm.
-Configuration per application can be found in kubernetes/<application name>
+Configuration per application can be found in kubernetes/APPLICATION_NAME

 Pushing to the repo will trigger a deploy/update of the applications.

-If you want to run locally you can execute make in the kubernetes/<application name>  directory.
+If you want to run locally you can execute make in the kubernetes/APPLICATION_NAME directory.
 If you want to deploy all application at once run make in kubernetes directory.

 ## Github Actions